The Complete Guide to Calorie Counting in 2026

 Use our TDEE Calculator to find your daily calorie needs

-Most adults need between 1,600-2,400 calories per day for women and 2,000-3,000 for men, though this varies significantly based on activity level, age, and body composition.
+Most adults need between 1,600-2,400 calories per day for women and 2,000-3,000 for men, though this varies a lot based on activity level, age, and body composition.

 The Science-Backed Approach